cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Let F be the finite field GF(q) of prime characteristic p.
 In most cases F is a prime field, so q = p.
 Otherwise, F is a field extension, so q = p^m for an integer m > 1.
-This document assumes that elements of field extensions are written in a primitive element or polynomial basis, i.e., as of m elements of GF(p) written in ascending order by degree.
-For example, if q = p^2 and the primitive element basis is {1, i}, then the vector (a, b) corresponds to the element a + b * i.
+This document writes elements of field extensions in a primitive element or polynomial basis, i.e., as a vector of m elements of GF(p) written in ascending order by degree.
+The entries of this vector are indexed in ascending order starting from 1, i.e., x = (x_1, x_2, ..., x_m).
+For example, if q = p^2 and the primitive element basis is (1, i), then x = (a, b) corresponds to the element a + b * i, where x_1 = a and x_2 = b.

 An elliptic curve E is specified by an equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms,